New Warriors: Folding Circle

 The New Warriors, together with a few Psionex members, the Fantastic Four, and the Silver Surfer, fight a revitalized Terrax sometime after.
 Around this time, Silhouette joins, and the New Warriors meet Avenger Rage and solo hero Darkhawk.
-The Left Hand has also begun collecting random superpowered individuals for a team he names the Folding Circle, one member being Silhouette's brother Midnight's Fire.
+The Left Hand has also begun collecting random superpowered individuals for a team he names the Folding Circle, one member being Midnight's Fire.

 The Warriors also fought the Fantastic Four when Marvel Boy, who was under the Puppet Master's control, kidnapped the Puppet Master's daughter Alicia Masters.
 The Puppet Master knew something was wrong with her.
 It was later revealed that a Skrull, Lyja had been impersonating Alicia.

 Night Thrasher discovers his company, the Taylor Foundation, is involved in illegal dealings and sets out to find the truth.
 In the process, he discovers that his legal guardian, Andrew Chord, has been betraying him for an unidentified period of time.
 The team confronts the mutant immortal Gideon concerning his involvement and he handily defeats and tortures them before giving them the information they seek.
 Shortly thereafter, the team comes to a moral crossroads in a mission involving cocaine traffickers, and Thrasher leaves the team.
 Night Thrasher then comes into contact with the Folding Circle.

 Returning home after the confrontation with Gideon, Marvel Boy accidentally kills his father when his father attacks him (as he has done in the past).
 Marvel Boy is arrested and found guilty of negligent homicide, while Firestar reveals her love for him.

 With previously unrevealed abilities, Tai (Thrasher's surrogate mother) confronts and seemingly kills Silhouette.
 Silhouette survives and assembles the remaining New Warriors.
 They learn from Chord of a mystical plot to take control of the world in Cambodia, and they recruit Rage and Darkhawk to help them.
 The Folding Circle also travels to Cambodia.
 The New Warriors (with later help of the Folding Circle) fight Tai, who reveals her plans for world domination.
 Tai is defeated and sacrificed in a mystical well along with the Left Hand.
 In the end, Thrasher rejoins the Warriors.

-After the adventure Rage is kicked out of the Avengers and Speedball invites him to join the New Warriors.
+After the adventure, Rage is kicked out of the Avengers and Speedball invites him to join the New Warriors.
 Meanwhile, just having been convicted of his father's murder, Marvel Boy is being escorted to the Vault via a Guardsman-guarded prison van.
 Namorita, Nova, and Firestar try to free him from the van, but he refuses, determined to serve his sentence.
 Firestar and Marvel Boy share one last moment and declare their love for one another.